Fundamental Rights Agency: Publications and surveys

 Since its inception, the FRA has carried out surveys and published reports which are available online.
 A full list of publications is given on Publications & resources > Publications.
 This section discusses reports that have seen significant attention from outside observers.

 Survey: Violence against Women

 In March 2014, FRA published a major survey on violence against women, based on face-to-face interviews with over 42,000 women from across the 28 Member States of the EU.
 The survey asked about their experiences of physical, sexual and psychological violence including incidents of intimate partner violence ('domestic violence').
 Questions also asked about incidents of stalking, sexual harassment and online harassment as well as their experience of violence in childhood.

-According to the responses of the report some of the key findings indicated that:
+According to the survey, key findings included: